Pantheism: Growing influence

-During the beginning of the 19th century, pantheism was the viewpoint of many leading writers and philosophers, attracting figures such as William Wordsworth and Samuel Coleridge in Britain; Johann Gottlieb Fichte, Schelling and Hegel in Germany; Knut Hamsun in Norway; and Walt Whitman, Ralph Waldo Emerson and Henry David Thoreau in the United States.
+During the beginning of the 19th century, pantheism was the viewpoint of many leading writers and philosophers, attracting figures such as: William Wordsworth and Samuel Coleridge in Great Britain; Johann Gottlieb Fichte, Schelling and Hegel in Germany; Knut Hamsun in Norway; and Walt Whitman, Ralph Waldo Emerson and Henry David Thoreau in the United States.
 Seen as a growing threat by the Vatican, in 1864, it was formally condemned by Pope Pius IX in the Syllabus of Errors.

 A letter written in 1886 by William Herndon, Abraham Lincoln's law partner, was sold at auction for US$30,000 in 2011.
 In it, Herndon writes of the U.S. President's evolving religious views, which included pantheism.

 "Mr. Lincoln's religion is too well known to me to allow of even a shadow of a doubt; he is or was a Theist and a Rationalist, denying all extraordinary – supernatural inspiration or revelation.
 At one time in his life, to say the least, he was an elevated Pantheist, doubting the immortality of the soul as the Christian world understands that term.
 He believed that the soul lost its identity and was immortal as a force.
 Subsequent to this he rose to the belief of a God, and this is all the change he ever underwent."

 The subject is understandably controversial, but the letter's content is consistent with Lincoln's fairly lukewarm approach to organized religion.